jasonparrott/aggregateexposure/README.md

 ## subgraph updates
 The directed acyclic nature of our calculation graph implies that updates to parent nodes will potentially affect child nodes.
-This can cause a large number of revaliations to occur as we update nodes in the graph, and then by design cause their associated SecurityGroups to recalculate.
+This can cause a large number of valuations to occur as we update nodes in the graph, and then by design cause their associated SecurityGroups to recalculate.
 As an optimization we choose not to update the full graph when a value changes, but rather only the subtree affected by that update.